 There’s way more mystery ingredients in those packaged bars than there needs to be!
-That’s why I’m excited to tell you about an e-book I just bought called Healthy Snacks to Go, by Katie over at Kitchen Stewardship.
+That’s why I’m excited to tell you about an e-book I just bought called Healthy Snacks to Go.

 This fantastic book has more than 45 recipes for healthy snacks, tips for cutting down on sugar, and specialty diet options.
 If you are avoiding sugar, gluten, dairy, grain, nuts—or are looking for information on raw food or soaked grains, this is the right book.